kisekitw/kisekitw.github.io/_posts/2019-09-04-Cloud-Controller-Manager.md

 ### 創建克制化CCM

-1. Create a go package that satisfies **the cloud provider interface**.
+1. Create a go package that satisfies **the cloud provider interface**
-2. Create a copy of the Cloud Controller Manager **main.go** and **import your package**, making sure there is an init block available.
+2. Create a copy of the Cloud Controller Manager **main.go** and **import your package**, making sure there is an init block available
 ```golang
 import (
  "fmt"